Adaptive Parameterization of Deep Learning Models for Federated Learning: Adapters for federated learning

 The batch normalization layer with domain-specific parameters $\mu_{l}, \sigma_{l}$ is applied on $(W_{l}\ast x + a_{l}\ast x)$ before applying the activation function $g(\cdot)$.

 Using the definition of the convolutional layer in Eq. \ref{Eq:ConvLayerAdapters}, the domain-specific parameters that we need to train in each communication round are contained in the Adapters $a_{l}, \:l=1,\dots,L$, the batch normalization parameters $\mu_{l}, \sigma_{l}, \:l=1,\dots,L$, and the weights of the fully-connected output layers.
 The ResNet26 architecture forms the base model with parameters $W$, which we can parametrize using residual Adapters, as seen on Figure \ref{fig:adaptersResnet} \cite{AdaptersDomainSrebuffi, AdaptersDomain}.
-ResNets have residual blocks of two consecutive convolutional layers of $c \times c \times I_l$, where the number of base model parameters of said residual block can be expressed as $2(c^{2}I_l^{2}+I_l)$.
+ResNets consists of residual blocks of two consecutive convolutional layers of $c \times c \times I_l$, where the number of base model parameters of said residual block can be expressed as $2(c^{2}I_l^{2}+I_l)$.
 The 2 accounts for the two convolutional layers and the additional $I_l$ contains biases of the convolutional layer.
 Since the ResNet26 does not apply bias in its convolutional layer, the base model parameters per block can be expressed as $2(c^{2}I_l^{2})$.
 We can then express the domain-specific parameters corresponding to that residual block.
 With an Adapter of size $1 \times 1 \times I_l$, the domain specific parameters can be expressed as $2(I_l^{2}+2I_l)$.
-The $2I_l$ here accounts for the batch normalization parameters.
-Since the ResNet26 uses $3 \times 3$ convolutional layers and the Adapters are $1 \times 1$ convolutional layers, we can effectively lower the amount of parameters that needs to be transmitted by a factor of approximately 9.
-We still need to send batch normalization and fully connected layer parameters.
+The $2I_l$ here accounts for the batch normalization parameters, which are not domain specific.
+Since the ResNet26 uses $3 \times 3$ convolutional layers and the Adapters are $1 \times 1$ convolutional layers, we can effectively lower the data exchange by a factor of approximately 9.

-It has been shown that the higher number of classes used when pre-training the network, the better it is at adapting to new tasks~\cite{AdaptersDomainSrebuffi}.
-We use the same base model used in previous work into residual Adapters.
-When training the Adapters, the base model's parameters $W_{l}$ are frozen, meaning they are not finetuned during training.

 We distribute the data across a set of clients $\mathcal{C} = \{c_1, c_2, ..., c_i,... c_n\}$ participating in the training of the model.
 Importantly, $\forall c_i \in \mathcal{C}$ have the same pre-trained base model and the same task.
 For the simulated cross-device experiments, we use random sampling with replacement to pick a fraction $f$ from the total population of the clients in $\mathcal{C}$ that participate in each training round.
 The participating clients in a communication round is denoted as $\mathcal{C}_{f}$.